j-hagedorn/journals_of/content/poems/2020-03-09-membrance-nadia.md

 St. Gregory says whatever subtle shades
 our God did not take into Himself,
 becoming human, would not be illumined.
-And so he embracced it all.
+And so he embraced it all.